 This is an electronics games where the aim is to hit the giant button when the centre LED is lit up.
 This features a NeoPixel strip with 44 LEDs, with the lit LED moving from one side to the other and back.
 It also includes an enclosure designed in FreeCAD suitable for 3D printing.

 These are some of the books I've been involved with.

-Some are books I've written and for others I've been the technical reviewer.
+Some are books I've written and for others I was the technical reviewer.

 Includes some free books as well as some that are published and available to buy as eBook or printed books.

-Includes suggestions for creating 3D models for sprites or 3D printing.
+Includes suggestions for creating 3D models for game sprites or 3D printing.

 Projects which are primarily based around software programming.
 These are mainly games programming projects creating Raspberry Pi games in Pygame Zero, but also includes other programming projects.

 These are primarily electronics based projects taken from the Learn Electronics section of this site.
 This includes projects based around the Raspberry Pi and Arduino as well as designing custom electronic circuits.

 These are software based projects designed to be installed and used a software rather than teaching programming.